tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/UNCONVERTED/buy_low_sell_high_IN_PROGRESS/README.md

 You must buy before you sell—no shorting.

-### Notes to the Interviewer
+## Notes to the Interviewer

-Remember—you are concerned more with the candidate's ability to _communicate_ their approach than with the correctness of their solution.
+Remember—you are concerned more with the candidate's ability to *communicate* their approach than with the correctness of their solution.

-### Prompts from the Interviewer
+## Potential Prompts for the Interviewee

-The interviewer may use these prompts to prompt additional problem-solving from the interviewee.
+The interviewer may use these prompts to invoke additional problem-solving for the interviewee.
 It is not mandatory to raise every prompt.

 * **Prompt**: What happens if the price _decreases_ all day?

   * **Ask During**: Solution Sketch, Implementation Discussion

-  * **Look For**
+  * **Look For:**

     * **Candidate Discusses Possibilities**.

-As examples, you could throw an error; return "No Profit"; or report the minimum loss (best approach).
+      * As examples, you could throw an error; return "No Profit"; or report the minimum loss (best approach).

       * The best candidates will discuss multiple possibilities; explain one; and explain their choice.

       * Such a discussion and explanation is better than immediately stumbling on the best approach.

     * **Candidate Explains Best Approach**.

-The best solution is to report the minimum loss.
+      * The best solution is to report the minimum loss.

       * The best candidates will explain why—because we should keep track of my how much money we _lose_, even if there's no way for us to _win_.